MarwanDebbiche/pylambdarest/README.md

 It should also be included in the deployment package of your lambda.
 This can be done easily using the serverless plugin [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements).

-To speed-up your API development, I also recommend using the [serverless-offline](https://github.com/dherault/serverless-offline) package.
+To speed-up your API development, I also recommend using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.

 You can look at the [sample](https://github.com/MarwanDebbiche/pylambdarest/tree/master/sample) to have a working example of this set-up.

 ## Next steps:

+- Documentation
 - Add tests
 - CI/CD
-- Documentation
 - Python 3.6 and 3.7 compatibility
 - ?